yallport/sdc-EOgmaNeo/README.md

 ### EOgmaNeo ###

+[EOgmaNeo](https://github.com/ogmacorp/EOgmaNeo) is Ogma Corp's embedded version of OgmaNeo.
+For some tasks it is also much faster than OgmaNeo.

 While OgmaNeo can run on large networks and parallel architectures like GPUs, EOgmaNeo runs on the CPU and is optimized for low-powered hardware.

+EOgmaNeo is used for this SDC.